 Restrict Account Codes by Organization Unit

-In many cases, a community will want to limit the account codes users can see when checking out a requisition.
-Once this feature is activated for your community, you may select specific account codes or a range of account codes that the members of each Org Unit are able to access.
-This allows admins to limit the visibility of account codes available to only some departments.
+If required you can limit the Account Codes available to your buyers by Organisation Unit.
+If this feature is enabled for your community, you may select specific account codes or a range of account codes that the members of each Org Unit are able to access.
+This allows admins to limit the visibility of account codes available to only the departments using those codes.

 To configure an org unit for specific account codes, click on the relevant org unit and navigate to the Account Codes tab.